 1. Three Dog Bakery Mini Carob Chip Cookies

-- Chocolate-like carob flavor
+- Dog-safe carob chips

 2. Exclusively Dog Carob Sandwich Cremes Cookies